Wałbrzych

 Wałbrzych (/pl/; Waldenburg; Walmbrig or Walmbrich; Valbřich or Valdenburk) is a city located in the Lower Silesian Voivodeship, in southwestern Poland, seat of Wałbrzych County.
 Wałbrzych lies approximately 70 km southwest of the voivodeship capital Wrocław and about 30 km from the Czech border.
 Wałbrzych has the status of municipality.
 Its administrative borders encompass an area of 85 km2 with 110,000 inhabitants, making it the second-largest city in the voivodeship and the 33rd largest in the country.

 Wałbrzych was once a major coal mining and industrial center alongside most of Silesia.
 The city was left undamaged after World War II and possesses rich historical architecture; among the most recognizable landmarks is the Książ Castle, the largest castle of Lower Silesia and the third-largest in Poland.

 In 2015 Wałbrzych became widely known due to the search for an allegedly buried Nazi gold train, which however was not found.

 Etymology

-According to the city's official website, the earliest Polish name of the settlement was Lasogród ('forest castle').
-The German name is also the exact translation of the original Polish ‘forest castle’ Waldenburg (also referred to the castle Nowy Dwór, translated into German as: Burg Neuhaus), whose ruins stand south of the city; the name came to be used for the entire settlement.
-It first appeared in the 15th century.
-The modern Polish name Wałbrzych comes from the German name Walbrich, a late medieval variation of the older names Wallenberg or Walmberg.
+The earliest documented mention of the settlement appears 1305 in the Liber fundationis episcopatus Vratislaviensis, a tithe and revenue register of the Diocese of Wrocław.
+It is recorded there in Latinized form as Waldenberc, the first attested version of the German name Waldenburg (“forest castle”).
+This name, with variants such as Waldenberg, Walbrich or Walmbrich, remained the official designation until 1945.
+The Polish name Wałbrzych comes from the German dialect form Walbrich.
+It became the official name after 1945.

+Polish local historiography has sometimes postulated a hypothetical pre-German Slavic name Lasogród (“forest castle”).
+This reconstruction first emerged in 19th-century Polish national historiography and was popularized after 1945 in regional narratives.
+However, Lasogród (or any comparable Slavic form) is absent from all primary documents – no medieval or early-modern charter, register or chronicle records it.